FreeRCT/FreeRCT/rcd/data_format.rst

 ======  ======  =======  =================================================
 Offset  Length  Version  Description
 ======  ======  =======  =================================================
-   0       4      1-2    Magic string 'SHOP'.
+   0       4      1-3    Magic string 'SHOP'.
-   4       4      1-2    Version number of the block '2'.
+   4       4      1-3    Version number of the block '2'.
-   8       4      1-2    Length of the block excluding magic string,
+   8       4      1-3    Length of the block excluding magic string,
                            version, and length.
-  12       2      1-2    Zoom-width of a tile of the surface.
+  12       2      1-3    Zoom-width of a tile of the surface.
-  14       2      1-2    Height of the shop in voxels.
+  14       2      1-3    Height of the shop in voxels.
-  16       4      1-2    View to the north where the entrance is at the NE
+  16       4      1-3    View to the north where the entrance is at the NE
                            edge.
-  20       4      1-2    View to the north where the entrance is at the SE
+  20       4      1-3    View to the north where the entrance is at the SE
                            edge.
-  24       4      1-2    View to the north where the entrance is at the SW
+  24       4      1-3    View to the north where the entrance is at the SW
                            edge.
-  28       4      1-2    View to the north where the entrance is at the NW
+  28       4      1-3    View to the north where the entrance is at the NW
                            edge.
-  32       4       2     First recolouring specification.
+  32       4      2-3    First recolouring specification.
-  36       4       2     Second recolouring specification.
+  36       4      2-3    Second recolouring specification.
-  40       4       2     Third recolouring specification.
+  40       4      2-3    Third recolouring specification.
+  44       4       3     Text of the shop (reference to a TEXT block).
-  44                     Total length.
+  48                     Total length.
 ======  ======  =======  =================================================